tensorprob/tensorprob/README.md

 and GPUs simultaneously.
 This also makes it easy to add new custom probability distributions, or to debug your model if it's not doing what you expect.

+## Contributing to TensorProb

+We happily accept contributions to the project!
+Please have a look at [`CONTRIBUTING.md`](CONTRIBUTING.md) for instructions and guidelines for contributing.